Very simple, very fun game about lions, zebras, antelopes, elephants and hippopotamuses. Build a herd of zebras or antelopes to win! Read more

 10 backers All gone!

 Early Birds Special: 1 Matching Lions card game.
-Add $8 per additional deck of cards if more than one is desired. / Shipping is includedEstimated delivery:Ships within the US only
+Add $8 per additional deck of cards if more than one is desired. / Shipping is includedEstimated delivery:Only ships to: United States

 1 Matching Lions card game.
-Add $9 per additional deck of cards if more than one is desired. / Shipping is includedEstimated delivery:Ships within the US only
+Add $9 per additional deck of cards if more than one is desired. / Shipping is includedEstimated delivery:Only ships to: United States

 1 Matching Lions card game, plus signed, full color printed copies of the two sheets of paper I originally painted the animals on, practice strokes and all.
 You can frame them and pretend they are pieces of fine art, or you can view them periodically to feel better about your own artistic abilities after seeing how many times I failed at painting a zebra.
-Add $9 per additional deck of cards if more than one is desired. / Shipping is included.Estimated delivery:Ships within the US only
+Add $9 per additional deck of cards if more than one is desired. / Shipping is included.Estimated delivery:Only ships to: United States

 - (46 days)